Chiral higher-spin symmetry of the celestial twistor sphere: Introduction

-The organization of the paper is as follows: \begin{itemize} \item[1-] In Section \ref{sec:2}, we introduce some basic notion of higher-spin symmetry and working examples of holomorphic twistorial higher-spin theories, together with the Green-Schwarz anomaly cancellation mechanism in twistor space.
-Most of the information of this section can be found in \cite{Tran:2025uad}.
-See also \cite{Costello:2021bah,Costello:2022upu,Bittleston:2022jeq} for relevant work. \item[2-] Section \ref{sec:3} studies $\ca$, which can be viewed as some higher-spin extension of the chiral algebras in \cite{Costello:2022wso,Costello:2022upu,Costello:2023vyy,Bittleston:2022jeq}.
-We show, at classical level, that the chiral higher-spin algebras $\ca$ are associative and can be identified with the so-called color-kinematic algebras associated with chiral higher-spin theories \cite{Ponomarev:2017nrr,Monteiro:2022xwq}.
-Nevertheless, we also show that the associativity of $\ca$ is \emph{not always} protected from quantum effect.
+The organization of the paper is as follows: \begin{itemize} \item[-] Section \ref{sec:2} introduces some basic notion of higher-spin symmetry and examples of twistorial higher-spin theories, together with the Green-Schwarz anomaly cancellation mechanism in twistor space.
+This section is mainly based on \cite{Tran:2025uad}.
+See also \cite{Costello:2021bah,Costello:2022upu,Bittleston:2022jeq} for relevant work. \item[-] Section \ref{sec:3} studies $\ca$, which can be viewed as higher-spin extension of the chiral algebras studied in \cite{Costello:2022wso,Costello:2022upu,Costello:2023vyy,Bittleston:2022jeq}.
+We show, at classical level, that the chiral higher-spin algebras $\ca$ are associative and can be identified with the so-called color-kinematic algebras of chiral higher-spin theories \cite{Ponomarev:2017nrr,Monteiro:2022xwq}.
+We also show that the associativity of $\ca$ is \emph{not always} protected from quantum effects.
 In particular, the OPEs of higher-spin currents, which generate $\ca$, can receive non-trivial quantum corrections, leading to the failure of associativity.
-Then, to restore associativity at one loop, we extend $\ca$ by introducing suitable axionic currents.\footnote{There is also a possibility of introducing matter currents, cf. \cite{Costello:2023vyy}, which, however, is not the focus of our work.} This leads to Theorem \ref{thm:quantum-associative} and Theorem \ref{thm:quantum-HS} -- the central results of this work.
+Note that to restore associativity at one loop, we can extend $\ca$ with suitable axionic currents.\footnote{There is also a possibility of introducing matter currents, cf. \cite{Costello:2023vyy}, which, however, is not the focus of this work.} These results are summarized in Theorem \ref{thm:quantum-associative} and Theorem \ref{thm:quantum-HS}.

-\item[3-] Section \ref{sec:4} studies some simple correlation functions of the chiral algebra $\ca$, which can be identified with form factors -- genuine scattering amplitudes in the integrable sector (see Table \ref{tab:form factors}) -- of certain $4d$ higher-spin theories in spacetime.
+\item[-] Section \ref{sec:4} studies some simple correlation functions of the chiral algebra $\ca$, which can be identified with form factors of certain $4d$ higher-spin theories in spacetime.
 We observe that there are some specific choices of the kinematic data that can lead to non-trivial higher-spin amplitudes on the celestial twistor sphere.
-This implies the possible existence of some unknown bulk higher-spin theories. \item[4-] Section \ref{sec:boson-fermi} studies the chiral CFTs on the celestial twistor sphere that generate the chiral algebras studied in this paper.
-Intriguingly, with ghosts included these CFTs have structures that closely resemble some worldsheet theories.
+Nonetheless, this is only well justified for theories with Yang-Mills-like interactions.
+This stems from the fact that the OPE of higher-spin currents, in many cases, encodes only the collinear limit of the higher-spin soft factors studied in \cite{Tran:2022amg}.
+Thus, adapting the approach of \cite{Costello:2022wso} to higher-derivative case will require further adjustments and clarifications.